Trump advises voluntary mask use against coronavirus but won't wear one himself

 3M Co said on Friday it would make more N95 respirator masks for the United States to fight the pandemic, but warned of the “humanitarian implications” of limiting supply to other countries as Trump directed.

-“The narrative that we aren’t doing everything we can as a company is just not true,” 3M chief executive Mike Roman told CNBC television in an interview on Friday. [nL4N2BR399]
+“The narrative that we aren’t doing everything we can as a company is just not true,” 3M chief executive Mike Roman told CNBC television in an interview on Friday.

 “I’m not at all happy with 3M,” Trump said when asked about the pushback his order had received from Canada and the company.
 “I heard what he had to say today.
 I don’t know the gentleman, but we’re not happy with 3M.”